 You get interviews by clicking “yes, I’m interested” and by leaving a small note for the hiring manager.
 If the company likes your profile, they will set up a meeting with you.
 The process with AngelList is super easy, no resume or cover letter needed.
 I’ve applied and received a response within a few hours, and each job posting tells you when the job poster was last “active”.
 Pro Tip: stay away from the “active 2 months ago,” or later.

-On Hubstaff, you have the option of searching for remote jobs that are full-time, hourly freelance contract, and even fixed price—so this platform is particularly great if you’re looking to take on freelance work to supplement your income.
-With their hundreds of open roles ranging from web development, to design, marketing, sales, customer service, social media marketing and more, there’s something for everyone on this remote job platform.
+On Hubstaff, you have the option of searching for remote jobs that are full-time, on an hourly freelance contract, or even fixed price—so this platform is particularly great if you’re looking to take on freelance work to supplement your income.
+With their hundreds of open roles ranging from web development, to design, marketing, sales, customer service, social media marketing and more, there’s something for every target audience on this remote job platform.

 This site gives you access to a range of start-ups to publicly traded companies.
 Job seekers can apply for free when their profile matches the requirements for a job.
 Remote.com also has a $19 premium option for additional exposure.
 Check out their “companies” page and you’ll see some big names.
 If you decide to sign up for Remote.com they’ll let you see the compensation for jobs before you apply to them.

 I also really like Remote.com because they post so many jobs.
 If you check every day, they’ll usually put up 4-5 jobs from at least 1 new company.
 Remote.com posts get good response times, most will respond within a day or two.